A Travel Price Comparison for Families, Couples, and Backpackers Shanghai vs. Venice for Attractions, Food, Couples, and Families

 Venice

-There's a variety of activities in the evening in Shanghai.
+If you're looking for night time activities Shanghai has a few options to choose from.
 A night out can quickly become very expensive.
 Many of the venues are spread out so you'll likely spend at least some of the time in a taxi.
 The Bund is one of the most popular areas for nightlife, but this area also has the most expensive bars and clubs.
 They often offer impressive views of Pudong and the Huangpu River though.

 Shanghai